 Hillary Clinton began her 2008 presidential campaign with stratospheric ratings,

 Hillary Clinton began her 2016 presidential campaign also with high ratings, aided by most of the other Democratic presidential hopefuls having withheld

-On paper, Hillary Clinton is a stronger presidential candidate in 2016 than she was in 2008, when she ran as the U.S. Senator from New York.
-Now, the former First Lady is running as the former U.S.
+On paper, Hillary Clinton should be a stronger presidential candidate in 2016 than she was in 2008, when she ran as the U.S. Senator from New York.
+Now, Hillary Clinton is running as the former U.S.

-Secretary of State and has added foreign policy experience to her resume (see
+Secretary of State with foreign policy credentials to round out her resume (see Hillary Clinton profile).
 On social issues, 2016 is also a friendlier campaigning ground for Hillary

 Clinton than 2008 was.
 Universal healthcare and the land, and Hillary Clinton still has her army of feminist supporters.

-Hillary Clinton is older today and will be 69 years old if she were to become president, so lingering questions about her age do remain.
+Hillary Clinton is older today and will be 69 years old if she were to become president, so questions about her age do linger.
 But Ronald Reagan was also 69 years old when he became president a generation ago when life expectancy